sileod/tasksource/README.md

 # tasksource: datasets preprocessings for extreme multitask learning

-Huggingface Datasets is a great library, but it lacks standardization, and datasets require some preprocessings to be used interchangeably.
+Huggingface Datasets is a great library, but it lacks standardization, and datasets require preprocessings to be used interchangeably.
-Meet taskrouce: a collection of task preprocessing to facilitate multi-task learning and reproducibility.
+Meet `tasksource`: a collection of task preprocessing to facilitate multi-task learning and reproducibility.

 ```python
 import tasksource